-Figure 39.
-Status Screen, Single Channel (4K) Mode
+Figure 41.
+Status Screen, Single Channel Mode

-The Status screen in Single Channel (4K) Mode is the same as Four Channel (HD/SD) Mode, except:
+The Status screen in Four Channel Mode is the same as Single Channel Mode, except:

-- 4K or 4K Enhnanced Mode is reported on the top of the screen. - Status information for only Video 1 is displayed (no Vid Proc 2, 3, or 4). - Background Video status is not displayed (can only be Black or Matte). - Audio Vid 2-4 Embed parameters are not displayed.

-The following additional items are also displayed:
+- Status information for only Video 1 is displayed (no Vid Proc 2, 3, or 4) - Input and Playback Image Mapping statuses are displayed. - Background Video status is not displayed (can only be Black or Matte) - Audio Vid 2-4 Embed parameters are not displayed. - The following additional items are displayed: